Please click on a link below to view OSSC Policies:

 All players should bring both a dark & light coloured shirt to all games, and captains should decide who wears which colour.
 If teams have uniforms this may not be necessary.
 Also, players should remove all jewelry prior to play.
 Every player must wear non-marking athletic shoes to participate.

 Players are required to wear shirts when playing.
 Playing without shirt or jersey is not permitted in OSSC leagues.

-DRINKING OF ALCOHOLIC BEVERAGES AT YOUR GAME SITE OR SMOKING AT SPORTS FIELDS OR BALL DIAMONDS BEFORE, DURING, OR AFTER YOUR GAME IS STRICTLY PROHIBITED!
-OFFENDERS WILL BE ASKED TO LEAVE THE LEAGUE WITHOUT REFUND (NO EXCEPTIONS).
+DRINKING OF ALCOHOLIC BEVERAGES OR SMOKING TOBACCO OR CANNABIS AT YOUR GAME SITE, WHICH INCLUDES INSIDE OR OUTSIDE THE FACILITY, ON SPORTS FIELDS OR BALL DIAMONDS, AND PARKING LOTS, BEFORE, DURING, OR AFTER YOUR GAME IS STRICTLY PROHIBITED!
+OFFENDERS WILL BE ASKED TO LEAVE THE LEAGUE WITHOUT REFUND OF ANY FEES PAID (NO EXCEPTIONS).

 OSSC shall not be liable for any injuries or repercussions to players / teams not following our mandatory equipment regulations (see each specific sport rules for details on mandatory equipment).
 Note that players not following our policies are taking on a personal risk and will become liable should an incident happen due to such negligence.

 Please respect the schools: put things back where you found them, take all of your items with you, and put trash in provided receptacles.